jameshughes89/cs101/site/topics/fileIO/fileIO.rst

 * Python will create a new file with the name ``"anotherFileName.txt"``

 * The most commonly used methods you will likely use when writing to a file will be ``.write(text)`` and ``.writelines(listOfText)``

+    * ``write`` will write the provided text to the file
+    * ``writelines`` will write multiple lines of text to a file based on a list of strings --- each string in the list will be its own line

 .. admonition:: Activity